kynema/kynema-sgf/docs/sphinx/user/inputs_Momentum_Sources.rst

    **type:** Real, optional, default = 10.0

    This value specifies the coefficient for the forcing term in the immersed boundary forcing method.
-It is currently recommended to use the default value to avoid initial numerical stability.
+It is currently recommended to use the default value to avoid initial numerical instability.
 Despite the name, the drag-related input parameters affect the forcing term in blanked cells (i.e., within terrain) and the vertical velocity component in drag cells (i.e., immediately above or below the terrain).
 The forcing of lateral velocity components in drag cells are affected by :input_param:`DragForcing.bc_forcing_time_factor` and :input_param:`DragForcing.minimum_z0`.